himoacs/solace_kdb_whitepaper/whitepaper.md

 The API provides several useful examples to help you get started.
 To establish a connection, we can use `[sol_capabilities.q](https://github.com/KxSystems/solace/blob/master/examples/sol_capabilities.q)` example.

 But before we do that, let's first add our connection information to `[sol_init.q](https://github.com/KxSystems/solace/blob/master/examples/sol_init.q)`.
 This file contains several initialization settings, including several connection defaults.
-It is also responsible for defining and registering serveral callback functions.
+It is also responsible for defining and registering several callback functions.

 You can find connection details for your Solace Cloud service under the `connect` tab:
 <insert_image_here>

 You will need `Username`, `Password`, `Message VPN`, and `SMF Host information`.
-Update the revelant values in `sol_init` with these details:
+Update the relevant values in `sol_init` with these details:
 ```
 default.host :"mr2ko4me0p6h2f.messaging.solace.cloud:20640"
 default.vpn  :"msgvpn-oyppj81j1ov"